-Intakes will be completed immediately upon admission to the shelter.
+Intakes will be completed immediately upon resident commencement in the program.
 During an intake, staff will:

 - a.
-Complete all relevant consent forms - i.
-Consent forms must be reviewed and updated with clients at least once every 12 months - b.
+Complete all relevant consent forms - Consent forms must be reviewed and updated with residents at least once every 12 months - b.
 Complete intake form(s) that include, at minimum: - i.
 Legal name - ii.
 Date of birth - iii.
 Self-identified gender - iv.
 Source(s) of income - v.
-Identification verification - c.
-Assign a bed to the client - The client will not be assigned a sleeping mat unless other appropriate beds are full or in exceptional circumstances to accommodate the client's unique needs - d.
-Introduce that additional Indigenous services are available to clients who selfidentify as Indigenous - i.
-Create an environment that encourages Indigenous self-identification and ask clients directly if they are First Nations, Inuit or Métis - e.
-Review client contribution expectations, in accordance with City guidelines - f.
-Review client rights and responsibilities - g.
+Identification verification - vi.
+Agreement/engagement that the accommodations will terminate when the objectives of the transitional housing program have been met or will not be met and that the accommodations are intended to be provided for nor more than one year - c.
+Assign a bed to the resident - The resident will not be assigned an alternative sleeping arrangement unless other appropriate beds are full or in exceptional circumstances to accommodate the resident's unique needs - d.
+Introduce that additional Indigenous services are available to residents who selfidentify as Indigenous - i.
+Create an environment that encourages Indigenous self-identification and ask residents directly if they are First Nations, Inuit or Métis - e.
+Review resident contribution expectations, in accordance with City guidelines - f.
+Review resident rights and responsibilities - g.
 Review complaints and appeals policy - h.
-Enter information and book client(s) into HIFIS - i.
+Review client expectations as it relates to programming, that the accommodations will terminate when the objectives of the services are met and that the accommodations are intended to be provided for no more than one year - Enter information and book resident(s) into HIFIS - j.
 Provide copies of any intake documents upon request

-7.2.2 Shelter Orientation
+7.2.2 Facility Orientation

-A comprehensive shelter orientation will be provided no later than 24 hours after intake.
+A comprehensive facility orientation will be provided no later than 24 hours after intake.
 The orientation will:

-- Review shelter rules - b.
+- a.
+Review transitional housing program rules - b.
 Review daily routines (e.g. curfews, mealtimes, etc.) - c.
 Assess any immediate needs for clothing, toiletries, or health supports - d.
-Review health and safety guidelines and shelter evacuation plan - e.
+Review health and safety guidelines and facility evacuation plan - e.
 Provide a facility tour (where operationally possible)

-7.2.3 Preliminary Case Management
+7.2.3 Preliminary Service Planning

-As part of preliminary case management and service planning, shelter staff will:
+As part of preliminary case management and service planning, staff will:

-a.
-Provide clients with preliminary information about case management services no later than 24 hours after admission (see Section 10 - Case Management, Supports & Services)

-- b.
-Work with clients to determine their immediate needs/concerns (e.g. health, harm reduction needs, safety considerations) upon admission or as soon as possible thereafter and no later than 36 hours after admission - c.
-Create an environment that encourages Indigenous self-identification and ask clients directly if they are First Nations, Inuit or Métis - Offer to refer all self-identified Indigenous clients to appropriate Indigenous service providers d.
-Clients who do not have capacity to consent and/or understand the consent form at intake are exempt from the above timeline and staff will complete all requirements of the above section as soon as possible after the client's admission
+- a.
+Provide residents with preliminary information about case management services no later than 24 hours after admission (see Section 10 - Case Management, Supports & Services) - b.
+Work with residents to determine their immediate needs/concerns (e.g. health, harm reduction needs, safety considerations) upon admission or as soon as possible thereafter and no later than 36 hours after admission - c.
+Create an environment that encourages Indigenous self-identification and ask residents directly if they are First Nations, Inuit or Métis - Offer to refer all self-identified Indigenous residents to appropriate Indigenous service providers d.
+Residents who do not have capacity to consent and/or understand the consent form at intake are exempt from the above timeline and staff will complete all requirements of the above section as soon as possible after the resident's admission